Flotob/phinetics.github.io/introduction.md

 * Are computers and robots morally responsible for their actions?

+### Autonomous Machines

+* Can software possess autonomy?

+* Is autonomy a subjective or objective quality?

+* Is there a need to change our definition of autonomy?

+### Memetics: replication and curation

+* How can the intellectual framework of memetics be applied to understand modern information technology?

+#### Economics and Heteromation

+* Is there an unexplained interdependence between technology and economics (which we are only slowly uncovering)?

+* Assuming the diffusion of connected technology continues to accelerate at the current rate, is economics the thread that interweaves humans and autonomous machines?

+* Which conclusions on the evolution of technology may be drawn from such a premise?

 ### Phinetics techniques

 * How can computers be used to conduct all the above enquiries?